 Theater Command Structure Reform:

-Eastern Theater Command (ETC, 东部战区),
+- Eastern Theater Command (ETC, 东部战区)

-Southern Theater Command (STC, 南部战区),
+- Southern Theater Command (STC, 南部战区)

-Western Theater Command (WTC, 西部战区),
+- Western Theater Command (WTC, 西部战区)

-Northern Theater Command (NTC, 北部战区), and
+- Northern Theater Command (NTC, 北部战区)

-Central Theater Command (CTC, 中部战区).
+- Central Theater Command (CTC, 中部战区)

 At this point, the Theater Commands, their headquarters locations, the subordinate service component commands (Theater Army, Theater Navy (Fleet), and Theater Air Forces), as well as Group Army assignments are known.
 However, the exact areas of responsibility or subordinated units of the new theater command structure is still not fully public information.
-See some of what we have developed on the new Theater Commands here: 2016 Theater Reforms.
+See some of what we have developed on the new Theater Commands on the page: 2016 Theater Reforms.